ChristChurchMayfair/ccm-main-gatsby/src/content/services/evening.md

   - time: 2020-10-04T16:30:00+01:00
     description: Live service, in person only.
   - time: 2020-10-04T18:00:00+01:00
-    description: In person and online.
+    description: Live service, in person and online.
     link: https://youtu.be/HyWEsNN9Yu0
   - time: 2020-10-04T19:30:00+01:00
     description: In person only with some recorded content.
   - time: 2020-10-11T16:30:00+01:00
     description: Live service, in person only.
   - time: 2020-10-11T18:00:00+01:00
-    description: Live service, in person only.
+    description: Live service, in person and online.
     link: https://youtu.be/XAV_qVzIEls
   - time: 2020-10-11T19:30:00+01:00
     description: In person only with some recorded content.
   - time: 2020-10-18T16:30:00+01:00
     description: Live service, in person only.
   - time: 2020-10-18T18:00:00+01:00
-    description: Live service, in person only.
+    description: Live service, in person and online.
     link: https://youtu.be/HyWEsNN9Yu0
   - time: 2020-10-18T19:30:00+01:00
     description: In person only with some recorded content.
   - time: 2020-10-25T16:30:00+01:00
     description: Live service, in person only.
   - time: 2020-10-25T18:00:00+01:00
-    description: Live service, in person only.
+    description: Live service, in person and online.
     link: https://youtu.be/HyWEsNN9Yu0
   - time: 2020-10-25T19:30:00+01:00
     description: In person only with some recorded content.